lmcad-unicamp/PB3Opt/README.md

 * **BO-6sel-EIdef**: Bayesian optimization equals BO-6rnd-EIdef, however, initialized with six strategic computer clusters as starting points; and
 * **Ranking Search**: Search for the optimal computer cluster on the list defined by the average-ranking of the group that the workload was predicted to.
 In this case, the observations are performed according to the order of computer clusters in the average-ranking of the group.

-In this context, we implement five modes (BO1, RS, BO3, BO4, BO5).
+In this context, we implemented five modes (BO1, RS, BO3, BO4, BO5).
 Thus, we have that:

 * BO1 is the BO default (BO-6rnd-EIdef)
 * BO3 is the BO-6sel-EIdef